What is Full-Funnel Attribution? How Do You Set It Up?

 For this purpose, you need full-funnel attribution.

-What’s Marketing Attribution?
+What is Marketing Attribution?

 Marketing attribution is an analytical approach to allocating credits to different touchpoints and elements that provoke a prospect to take an action — usually making a purchase.
 To simplify, marketing attribution is a process that helps marketers understand what marketing tactics or elements had the most impactful contribution in turning a lead into a paying customer.

+Let’s say one of your prospects comes to know about your product via a social post.
+This touchpoint sparks his interest, and he wants to learn more about your product.
 Next, he visits your official page and lands on your website.
 He comes across one of your case studies.
 This touchpoint creates a sense of belief within him.
-After a couple of days, he encounters your paid advert, and this time, he starts your free trial.
+Say, he encounters your paid advert after a few days, and this time, he starts your free trial.
+If you take a deep look, you will find each touchpoint and component, including social posts, blog posts, and paid advertising, has somehow influenced that customer’s decision-making process.

 What Is Full-Funnel Attribution, and How Does It Work?

-Suppose you own an influencer marketing tool and have a strong upfront budget for marketing.
-That’s why you invest in various marketing techniques, including social media ads, email marketing, content marketing, influencer marketing, etc.
+Before we give you a theoretical definition of full-funnel attribution, let us throw a quick scenario at you!
+Suppose you own an influencer marketing tool and have a strong upfront budget for marketing and you invest in various marketing techniques, including social media ads, email marketing, content marketing, influencer marketing, etc., to promote it.

 When you dig deeper and analyze the whole scenario, you find out that the customers who converted through social media ads had already interacted with other marketing touchpoints and got influenced by them.
 For instance, some of them stumbled upon one of your case studies, while a handful of your customers initially came to know about your products via referrals.

+So, how do you overcome this challenge?
 Enters — full-funnel attribution!

 Unlike other attribution models, full-funnel attribution gives credit to every touchpoint and interaction that occurs throughout the marketing funnel and helps marketers understand how well their marketing efforts are working to push a customer further into the funnel.